A complete guide on how to sell a house fast and for cash.

 Evicting a Tenant

-Out of every 14 renters in Philadelphia, 1 of them will face an eviction each year.
-The Philadelphia eviction process is not for the light hearted.
+Out of every 14 renters in Philadelphia, 1 of them will face eviction each year.
+The Philadelphia eviction process is not for the light-hearted.
 Philadelphia is known to be a tenant-friendly city, which is good.
 However, tenants typically know how to take advantage of this and work the system.
 Which is more common than landlords would like to face as well!
 Homeowners that have filed multiple evictions can eventually get fed up with the whole ‘real estate thing’, give up on their properties, driving them to sell.
 Depending on how the hearing goes, the eviction process in Philadelphia can take weeks.
-Your timeline is not only in your hands, but also your tenants’ hands.
+Your timeline is not only in your hands but also your tenants’ hands.

 Unfortunately, this is quite common in Philadelphia.
 It has become so common, that landlords are becoming accustomed to selling homes with squatters in them already.
 Known as the ‘squatter special’.
 Typically, the house is discounted a few thousand dollars on the sticker price in exchange for the buyer dealing with the hassle.
 There are several strategies that are used to get squatters out of your properties in Philadelphia.
-Fortunately, houses can still be sold with squatters in them, however you may scare aware potential buyers and that could slow the process of your home sale.
+Fortunately, houses can still be sold with squatters in them, however, you may scare away potential buyers and that could slow the process of your home sale.

-“If a tree falls in the woods, but there is no one around to here it, does it actually make a sound”?
+“If a tree falls in the woods, but there is no one around to hear it, does it actually make a sound”?
 Vacancies are a blessing in some respects since you aren’t dealing with squatters or bad tenants.
 That also means no one is paying you to live in the place that you either paid for at one time or are still paying for.
 Not good!
 Depending on the layout of a property, the demand for living in the neighborhood, the economy, and countless other factors – it can be hard to find tenants to fill your units.
 Prolonged vacancy periods can lead homeowners to cut their losses and get rid of their property.
 Sometimes selling is easier than trying to fill a unit that is not desirable.
 It is all situational.
 Having trouble filling a unit?
 You can pay property management companies in Philly to take care of that part of the process for you.